dimagi/commcare-cloud/docs/services/kafka.md

 See https://kafka.apache.org/documentation.html#basic_ops_cluster_expansion for more details.

 ### Replication
-for setting up the replication on exxiting topic we make use of a helper script for easier use.
+For setting up the replication on existing topic we make use of a helper script which has the following capabilities:
 What it can do:
 * increase replication for existing topics
 * decrease replication factor for existing topics